 Starting from Takahara, we continue eastwards along the Nakahechi pilgrimage trail.
-Hike east through lush cedar forests, passing small jizo bodhisattva statues placed by locals to protect travelers and old tea houses, which provided rest to pilgrims until the early 20th century.
+Hike through lush cedar forests, passing small jizo bodhisattva statues placed by locals to protect travelers and old tea houses, which provided rest to pilgrims until the early 20th century.
 Descend to Chikatsuyu, and return by bus to our inn in Takahara.
-(7 miles hiking with a moderate ascent and descent, 4 hours) Organic Hotel Kiri-no-sato Takahara (B,L,D)
+(7 miles hiking with a moderate ascent and descent, 4 hours)

 Fujiya Ryokan (B,L,D)

-After breakfast, pay a visit to Nachi Taisha, another of the three Grand Shrines of Kumano, and see the nearby waterfall, one of the tallest in Japan.
-Journey by train to Kyoto, and enjoy free time to explore before dinner.
+After breakfast, pay a visit to Nachi Taisha, another of the three Grand Shrines of Kumano, and see the nearby waterfall, said to be inhabited by the kami spirit Kiryu Gongen.
+Continue by coach to Kyoto, and enjoy free time to explore before dinner.

 Royal Park Hotel The Kyoto (B,L,D)

 This morning, stroll past the cherry tree that line the Philospher's Path, then venture into the gardens of Nanzenji Temple for a Zen meditation session.
 After lunch, we head to Nijo Castle, the former seat of the Tokugawa shoguns in Kyoto.
 At the castle's Ninomaru Palace, see work by artists from the Kano school and take note of the “nightingale floors,” designed to squeak when walked upon to ward off intruders.
 (2-3 miles hiking, 4 hours)